-Firstly, it permits a multi-channel analysis of the individual cosmological models under consideration and their tension-resolving potential based on realistic eLISA mock catalogues.
-Secondly, the results of our analysis also shed light on the advantages and drawbacks of the conventional parameter estimation method (MCMC) versus the machine learning reconstruction technique (GP), as far as their applicability to next generation GW missions' data is concerned.
-We found that while Fisher analysis always forecasts a higher tension due to tighter constraints on $H_0$ while keeping the mean fixed, MCMC and GP predict relatively shifted mean values resulting in relaxed tensions for models in higher tension with SH0ES and no significant change for models with fiducial value closer to the local measurement of $H_0$.
-Finally, we suggest that any comment regarding the Hubble tension for a future mission should be carried out by employing all three methods in order to make the analysis robust and conclusions more concrete, until the community is sure about a strong and competitive advantage of a particular approach over the other.
+Firstly, it permits a multi-channel analysis of the fiducials inspired from individual cosmological models and their tension-resolving potential based on realistic eLISA mock catalogs.
+Secondly, the results of our analysis also shed light on the advantages and drawbacks of the conventional parameter estimation method (MCMC) versus the machine learning reconstruction technique (GP), as far as their applicability to next-generation GW missions' data is concerned.